soxueren/atsd/api/meta/metric/list.md

 ## Description

-Return a list of metrics and their properties.
+Return a list of metrics, their properties, and optional metric tags.

 ## Path